 (3) Tariff L4 is available subject to the condition that the consumer satisfies the corporation that the amount of electricity supplied to the consumer’s premises will be 50 megawatt hours or more per annum.

+[Clause 3 inserted in Gazette 26 Mar 2010 p.
+1181.]

 4. Tariff M2 (general supply — high voltage tariff)

 (1) Tariff M2 is available for consumers supplied at 6.6 kV, 11 kV, 22 kV or 33 kV or such higher voltage as the corporation may approve.